githubsaturn/snippetory/tools/Telegraf-InfluxDB.md

 [Templates](https://github.com/influxdata/community-templates#templates) are essentially "Raedy to go" inputs/output for grafana.

-For example, Docker template has parts like this:
+For example, Docker template has parts that are ready to.
+But the same content is also available on grafana [main repo](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/docker)

 ```
     [[inputs.docker]]